What Is a Conversion Cart for Moving Mulch?

 It does not become a wheelbarrow.

-A Connect and Release Wheelbarrow System works differently.
+A Connect and Release Wheelbarrow System creates a tow-to-push workflow.

-Then the wheelbarrow releases and goes back to true wheelbarrow use.
+Then the wheelbarrow releases and becomes a true wheelbarrow again.

 Is The W.I.T.C.H.™ a Conversion Cart?